Board of Directors

 Irma Chapin is a nursing consultant with Prime Health and former owner/operator Millennium Health Services Facilities.
 Ms. Chapin was owner and operator of six nursing homes and rehabilitation centers in the Baltimore and Washington, D.C., area that served 1,500 residents and employed more than 2,000 employees.
 She currently serves on the board of directors of the Quality Assurance Committee for the Health Facilities Association of Maryland and has received its Directors Award.

-Michael Glasgow, Ex Officio
+Ruth Bell, Ex Officio